samply/directory_sync_service/README.md

 Directory sync needs to have a way to poll the store until is ready.

 If DS_DIRECTORY_MOCK is set to 'True', the Directory will not be contacted, but you will still need to specify login credentials (which will then be ignored).

+By default, the synchronization with the Directory is one-way, i.e. from your site to the Directory.
+If you would also like to import metadata from the biobank and collections at the Directory, then you should set the environment variables DS_IMPORT_BIOBANKS and DS_IMPORT_COLLECTIONS to true.

 For your convenience, we recommend that you store these variables in a .env file.
 The file could look like this: